Gil Amelio: Post-Apple career

 Since 1998 Amelio has been a venture capitalist.
 In February 2001, Amelio became CEO of Advanced Communications Technologies (ADC).
 ADC is the United States arm of an Australian firm that has developed a product for the wireless communications industry called SpectruCell.
 He became senior partner at Sienna Ventures in Sausalito, California in May 2001.

 In 2005 he co-founded Acquicor with ex-Apple CTO Ellen Hancock and Apple co-founder Steve Wozniak.
 Acquicor acquired Jazz Semiconductor in early 2007, and sold it in 2008 for a loss.

 Amelio was a director and chairman of the Semiconductor Industry Association.
 Since 1996 he has been an advisor to the Malaysia Multimedia Super Corridor and to Malaysia's Prime Minister.
 In June 2003 he was named chairman of the board of Ripcord Networks; where he joined Steve Wozniak, Ellen Hancock, and other Apple alumni.
 Amelio was a board member of AT&T Inc., Pacific Telesis, Chiron Corporation, Sematech, InterDigital, and Georgia Tech (as chairman), as well as a trustee of the American Film Institute.

 He was a contributor to the report An American Imperative (1993), and author of the books Profit from Experience (1995, ISBN 978-0471287049) and On the Firing Line: My 500 Days at Apple (1998, ISBN 978-0887309199).

 In November 2020, Amelio joined the board of directors for Nashville-based augmented reality startup VideoBomb.

+Amelio joined the board of directors for Mimms Museum of Technology and Art in September 2023.